List on Bids44 →

 How Much Is a Used Bajaj Pulsar NS200 Worth in India?

 A used Bajaj Pulsar NS200 is worth ₹61,000 to ₹97,000 in India in 2026, depending on its condition, year of manufacture, and whether it’s an ABS or non-ABS variant.
-Newer models with fewer kilometres and a complete service history naturally fetch the higher end of this range.
-Older bikes, or those with significant cosmetic wear and pending repairs, will fall into the lower price brackets.
+The upper end of this range is for meticulously maintained, low-mileage examples from recent model years (2020-2022) with ABS.
+Older bikes (pre-2017) or those with significant wear and tear will fall towards the lower end.
+Kilometres run, service history, and the number of previous owners also play a big role in its final resale value.

 Is the Bajaj Pulsar NS200 Still Worth It in 2026?